Book a free consultation meeting!

 Is Hiring a Blockchain Public Relations Firm Worth it?

 Hiring a PR firm gives you access dozens of crypto related marketing services.
 While a traditional PR firm may only have experience in regular channels, a blockchain marketing & PR firm will actively cultivate your image within the crypto community.

 You’ll be able to solidify your brand image, reach new customers, and cultivate an active community that supports and invests in your Play2earn, GameFi, IDO, DeFi, IEO, STO or ICO projects.

 Let’s take a look at some of the most common questions about blockchain PR.

-How Do I Choose a Crypto PR agency?
+How Can I Choose a Crypto PR agency?

 The best crypto public relations agency for you will have the following three things.

 First of all, they’ll have a detailed knowledge of the crypto community space.
 They should be able to work within channels that specifically accommodate to the blockchain community.
 On an opening call with them, be sure to discuss exactly what their strategy is, asking about the various channels they primary target.
 You can ask about their media pitches workflow , media outlets there are working with and example of top blockchain companies they gave marketing service to.

 Secondly, they’ll have detailed coverage reports that showcase their returns on previous campaigns.
 If they don’t have case studies that show their effectiveness, then they have no way of proving they can have the impact they say they do.
 Look for quantifiable data, cold hard facts that prove their efficiency.

 Finally, you want to make sure that they align with your PR style and company goals.
 If you’re not comfortable with the type of press releases coverage they’re putting out, it may upset your long-term company goals.
 Similarly, considering that a campaign can run for several months or more at a time, you want to make sure you get on well with your public relations service provider.

 How Do I Get The Most Out of My Crypto Public Relations Campaign?